 Many, many thanks to all for bringing food and helping with day to day support.
 Please be sure to label (your name and what the food is...) and date the fabulous goodies that are going to Gayle and Pete's frig.
 That would be a big help.
 And... please double check before you come to visit, so that your generous and thoughtful "time with Gayle" isn't met with Gayle not being home.
 Chemos, doctor appointments, and such, may be subject to change, and, inadvertently, are not getting changed on the website calendar.
 It is a big challenge trying to keeping up with it all.
 (Thank you Andrea!!)
 So far, chemos have been on Mondays.
 Also, it would be awesome for someone to be checking on our girl on those tough days of her cycles, when no one is staying with her during the daytime.
 She may not be able to visit because she doesn't feel good, and says she doesn't need a babysitter... but still needs to be looked after, all the same.
 Bring a book to read, or a movie on your device, or contribute to the house keeping effort, while she is resting.
 It ALL helps!!!
 Again, thank you!!

 Here's to the good fight... and for "more room for air" in those beautiful lungs!!!
 Bless you all!!
 Barb

 A $30 donation to CaringBridge powers a site like Gayle's for one month.
-Help keep this site online for them and for you.
+Will you make a gift to ensure that this site stays online for them and for you?